 Eggsy joins a mission to tackle a global threat from Richmond Valentine (Samuel L. Jackson), a wealthy megalomaniac.
 The film also stars Colin Firth, Mark Strong, and Michael Caine.
 Mark Hamill also appears in the film and even manages to squeeze in a little of his best Joker laugh and voice during his brief appearance.

-The film has all the requisite elements for films of this kind, a colorful megalomaniac villain, Richmond Valentine, (Samuel L Jackson really hamming it up and speaking with a lisp), with a formidable, and deadly henchman, (Sofia Boutella as Gazelle – a woman in this case), a dazzling and fun array of high tech gadgets and devices that the plot revolves around, plenty of action and adventure, and of course, the ladies, who are well represented in this excellent and very entertaining film.
+The film has all the requisite elements for films of this kind, a colorful megalomaniac villain, Richmond Valentine (Samuel L Jackson really hamming it up and speaking with a lisp), with a formidable and deadly henchman, (Sofia Boutella as Gazelle – a woman in this case), a dazzling and fun array of high tech gadgets and devices that the plot revolves around, plenty of action and adventure, and of course, the ladies, who are well represented in this excellent and very entertaining film.

-The Kingsmen are modeled after the Arthurian legends with their agents adopting the names of famous Arthurian knights.
+The Kingsmen are modeled after the Arthurian legends, with their agents adopting the names of famous Arthurian knights.
 There’s even a Merlin (Mark Strong), who serves as the film’s equivalent of Q from the Bond films, except this time around, he serves many purposes, having many of the abilities of Kingsman himself, and even goes out into the field.

 A lot of the plot revolves around him.
-The fact that he’s a commoner, and has a working class life, plays a big role in the film’s narrative.
-Things are set in motion for him to be part of this story, early in the film, which actually starts while he’s still a toddler.
+The fact that he’s a commoner, and has a working-class life, plays a big role in the film’s narrative.
+Things are set in motion for him to be part of this story early in the film, which actually starts while he’s still a toddler.
 It begins with the death of his father, a Kingsman, who makes a noble sacrifice, and gets killed while on a mission.
-Later, this event affects his life choices, he is hesitant to explore opportunities because he doesn’t want to leave his mother like his father involuntarily did.
+Later, this event affects his life choices; he is hesitant to explore opportunities because he doesn’t want to leave his mother like his father involuntarily did.

 In the end, I suppose, it could be said this story has some of the qualities of a fairy tale.
-Eggsy overcomes all the obstacles in his path and becomes a Kingsman, and quite a good one at that.
-Harry, his mentor gets killed, so it seems as if Eggsy may be in line to become the next Galahad, and as anyone familiar with the Arthurian legends knows, Galahad was the greatest knight of all.
+Eggsy overcomes all the obstacles in his path and becomes a Kingsman and quite a good one at that.
+Harry, his mentor, gets killed, so it seems as if Eggsy may be in line to become the next Galahad, and as anyone familiar with the Arthurian legends knows, Galahad was the greatest knight of all.

 Much of the material for the original Kingsman was based on Millar’s graphic novel, adapted by Vaughn and Goldman for the silver screen.
 That being so, Millar never wrote a sequel, meaning the story for the follow-up film will be completely and utterly original.
-It gives the screenwriting team a whole lot of leeway for a new story, but at the same time it also removes the safety net of source material.
+It gives the screenwriting team a whole lot of leeway for a news story, but at the same time, it also removes the safety net of the source material.
 Kingsman 2 will be a big moment for Vaughn and Goldman, showing whether or not they’re up to the challenge of carrying this franchise’s story on their own.